ewaGryzlo/Pharmacy-Service-System/README.md

 # Pharmacy-Service-System

-This is example of pharmacy warehouse system
+This is example of pharmacy warehouse system.
+It is a symulation of pharmacy warehouse, which store employees,suppliers and medicines lists.
+It uses lists for users like employee list, supplier list and medicinelist as extracted classes

 ## Features